Eryx colubrinus: Description

 Eryx colubrinus is a heavily-built snake with a small head, small eyes, vertical pupils, and a short tail.
-Scale texture is extremely smooth, except on the tail, which is covered in bumps.
+Scale texture is extremely smooth, except on the tail, which tapers off into a keeled scale pattern.
 Adult female specimens of G. colubrinus are rarely more than 91 cm (3 feet) in total length (tail included).
-The average Egyptian sand boa grows no longer than 12-24" (30-60cm) long, with males being significantly smaller than females.
+The average Egyptian sand boa grows no longer than 12-32" (30-80cm) long, with males being significantly smaller than females.

 The color pattern usually consists of a yellow or orange coloration overlaid with dark brown splotches.
 The belly is white or cream-colored.
 E. colubrinus is readily available in the pet trade due to its small size, docility and ease of care.
 In recent years, there have been a number of new color morphs made available by both commercial and hobby breeders.
 Some of the more popular morphs available include anerythristic (black and white lacking orange/red simple recessive trait), albino (lacking black pigment simple recessive trait), snow (double recessive combination of an anerythristic and an albino), stripes (normal-colored, anerythristic, albino and snow), hypo/ghost, paradox albinos (simple recessive trait), paradox snows (double recessive trait), splash (recessive trait), paint (recessive trait) and stripe combinations with any of the listed recessive traits.
 In addition, many line bred traits have been accentuated on the above morphs, such as Nuclears (extreme red), High Whites and Reduced Patterns, for example.